koayon/latex_template/README.md

 Ensure that there are no "this", "that", "these" where it's not clear what "this" refers to (the "naked this").
 Similarly for "those" and "it".

 Use figures, colour and formatting to clarify and to highlight your core points.
-Put an eye-catching figure on the first page and avoid having multiple pages in a row without any figures or pull quotes.
+Put an eye-catching figure on the first page and avoid having multiple pages in a row without any figures or charts.
+Other formatting elemenets that can break up paragraphs include tables, colour, bulleted/numbered lists and pull quotes/boxes.
+Bolding and italics should be used sparingly.

 Use "A therefore B" syllogisms when you can - laying out the logic explicitly is often helpful for readers.